NamrathaG/namrathag.github.io/index.markdown

 Hello!

-I'm a Phd student at the [Laboratoire d'informatique de l'École polytechnique (LIX)][lix], France, where I work under the supervision of [Prof. Constantin Enea][constantin-site].
+I'm a Phd student at the [Laboratoire d'informatique de l'École polytechnique (LIX)][lix], France, where I work under the supervision of [Constantin Enea][constantin-site].
 My research focuses on the formal verification of concurrent programs.
 I currently work with the [Civl verifier][civl-doc].

 I hold a Master’s degree in Computer Science from [Chennai Mathematical Institute][cmi], India and I previously worked as a software engineer at [Citrix Systems][citrix].